 Description: Field experience in the public schools under the supervision of an experienced, qualified classroom teacher in the field of intended certification.
 This field experience supports coursework in the general program in special education.
 Requires full time participation in a school setting for part of the semester.

-Description: Field experience in the public schools under the supervision of an experienced, qualified classroom teacher on the level of and in the field of intended certification.
+Description: Field experience in the public schools under the supervision of an experienced, qualified classroom teacher in the field of intended certification.
 This course is designed to provide students with the opportunity to participate in activities in which teachers of students with mild disabilities typically engage.
-Requires full time participation in a school setting for a period of 5 weeks.
-Application for field experience required prior to enrollment.
-Requires admission to Teacher Education; Block I or permission of instructor. permission of instructor.
+Requires full time participation in a school setting for part of the semester.

 Description: A study and application of curriculum methods, classroom organization, and management for students with specific learning disabilities and those with emotional behavioral disorders in literacy (reading, writing) and social studies.